htor/framing/readme.md

 ![repeat: editor for live coding](examples/screen.png)

-# usage
+# example

-To draw something on the canvas, use the shorthand functions defined in [lang.js](./scripts/lang.js) or standard canvas functions with the `ctx` global.
+To draw something on the canvas, use the [shorthand functions](./functions.md) or standard canvas functions with the `ctx` global.
 The code is run once:

  ```js
 fstyle('orange')